jenkinsci/thundra-foresight-plugin/README.md

 To install Foresight plugin, go to the Plugin Manager and search for “Thundra Foresight Plugin” and install the plugin.
 ![alt text](images/plugin_install.jpg "Plugin Install")

+After installing the plugin, create a global credential for Thundra Foresight Api Key with type Secret Text.
+Credential creation documentation is [here](https://www.jenkins.io/doc/book/using/using-credentials/#:~:text=From%20the%20Jenkins%20home%20page,Add%20Credentials%20on%20the%20left.)

-After installing the plugin, select the project you want to enable Thundra Foresight, or create a new project.
+After creating the secret, select the project you want to enable Thundra Foresight, or create a new project.

 Go to the Configurations, and select the **Build Environment** section.
 Add a build step and select Foresight plugin